 I am all for simple meals.
 Easy family dinners that take minimal effort and are quick to cook.
 But I don’t think that just because a meal is quick and easy that it needs to rely on mixes and pre-packaged helpers, or be totally bland and tasteless.

-How d0 you make apple cranberry sauce
+How do you make apple cranberry sauce

-Apple Cranberry sauce is super simple to make.
-You only have to add the ingredients to a medium saucepan and allow it to simmer until thick and reduced, about 10-15 minutes.
+Add the ingredients to a medium saucepan and allow it to simmer until thick and reduced, about 10-15 minutes.

 Can I make apple cranberry sauce ahead of time and freeze it?

 You totally can!
 Apple Cranberry sauce reheats well and freezes really well.
 Or serve it cold, too!

 How else can you use apple cranberry sauce?

 Not only is this sauce great for topping pork chops, but you can also use it in so many other ways!

 How Your Kids Can Help in the Kitchen: